jmelvnsn/audio-mixer/README.md

 Channels 1-4 gain are mapped to MIDI CC messages 1-4.

 Channel 1 is pre-loaded with a guitar sample.
-Inititate the demo mode by clicking play on Channel 1.
+Start the demo mode by clicking play on Channel 1.

+The loop checkbox will continously loop playback of the sample.

 Each channel has pitch control ranging from 1/2 speed to 2x (1/2x increments).